GolfRider/Good-Links/README.md

      5. HEALTH is more important than WEALTH
      6. LUCK IS a important factor, but stay unworried if it doesn't happens to you.
      7. LIFE can be enjoyed even without LUCK.
+     8. Always have Enthusiasm in everything you do, irrespective of the situations [Indian Philosopher]

 ### Self Help